mienaikoe/ziyu/Chapters/4-7-Chapter29.md

 The crew howled their agreement in "Aii"s and "Ouu"s.
 Even Laen got into it with a long "Woooooo".
 All of these people deserved what they came for, but I worried about how Setre and the guardians might react to a sudden need to feed twenty sailors from Ramne's old smuggling outfit.

-Shinna held hae hand to me and said, "Linyu, lead the way."
+Shinna held hae hand to me, making me suddenly aware of my importance.

+"Linyu," thi said, "lead the way."

 I recalled the path through the trees with my feet, each step a little closer to the memory of home I knew from before Lissa.
 The others didn't see the forest the way I did: a continuum of cause and effect, of quiet patterns in the noise of reality.
 Even the path, tread out by the footsteps of guardians, had changed to adapt to the forest.
 A fallen branch since removed by the mystery of decay, a colony of diving bugs making a new home in the ground; every deviation was proof that life had endured in spite of our insistence of boundaries and borders, roads and railways.
 It would continue to do so.